aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 --starting-token 0 --output text --log-file-name slowquery/<slowlogname> > slow_log.txt
 ```

-*Step2:* Once downloaded, you can run the pt-query-digest like below using the slow query log file we just downloaded.Please ensure the log name is correct.
+*Step2:* Once downloaded, you can run the pt-query-digest like below using the slow query log file you have just downloaded.Please ensure the log file name is correct.

 ```shell
 $ pt-query-digest <slow_log_file.txt>